Medical Internships in New Zealand for Foreigners 2026

 • Before moving forward, check that you have satisfied all of the prerequisites.

-• To apply online, click the option labelled “Apply Online.”
+• To apply online, click the option labeled “Apply Online.”

 • Finalize your application, and then send it in.